-This Benchmade Hidden Canyon Hunter Knife is reasonably priced, good quality, and it is a great multi-purpose knife.
-It’s an American-made, fixed-blade knife with a beautiful oak handle.
+This Benchmade Bushcrafter 162 Outdoor Survival Knife is reasonably priced, good quality, and it is a great multi-purpose knife.
+It’s an American-made, fixed-blade knife with a composite handle and leather sheath.
 For the price, this will always be an ideal gift.

-One of the most practical gifts for people who love the outdoors is this nifty little SaganLife Journey Water Purification Bottle.
-It's lightweight, easy-to-use, and comes in blue and pinky-peach (okay, they call it orchid).
+One of the most practical gifts for people who love the outdoors is this nifty little LifeStraw Go Water Filter Bottle.
+It's lightweight, easy-to-use, and comes in a variety of colors.

 It also happens to be a perfect piece of gear for hunters, hikers, and outdoorsy men and women.
 Or even for adventurers and travelers in parts of the world without access to clean, filtered water.